-Address: NE Lincs Council Municipal Offices, Town Hall Square, Grimsby, DN31 1HU
+Address: Municipal Offices, Town Hall Square, Grimsby, DN31 1HU

-The Council will consider your request and get back to you in 5 working days.
+The council will consider your request and get back to you in 21 working days.

-The Council is always looking to improve the accessibility of this website.
-If you find any problems not listed on this page or think the Council is not meeting accessibility requirements, contact: Digital-Inclusion@nelincs.gov.uk
+The council is always looking to improve the accessibility of this website.
+If you find any problems not listed on this page or think the council is not meeting accessibility requirements, please contact Digital-Inclusion@nelincs.gov.uk